tabcat/dynamic-content/ARTICLE.md

 A Dynamic-Content ID (DCID) looks like a CID.
 Also, both DCIDs and CIDs reference and identify content on the DHT.

-*Where the two IDs differ is how they are created.*
+*Where the two IDs differ is in their creation.*

-While CIDs are derived from the hash of some static content, DCIDs are a permutation of the CID of a manifest document.
+While CIDs come from the hash of some static content, DCIDs are a permutation of the CID of a manifest document.
-This immutable manifest document describes the dynamic content.
+This immutable manifest document "describes" the dynamic content.

-As stated in the previous section, DCIDs are used to identify unique dynamic content.
+As stated in the previous section, DCIDs identify unique dynamic content.
-Most importantly for this article, they are used to point to IPNS names using Provider Records on the DHT.
+They point to IPNS names by using Provider Records on the DHT.

 ---
 > **Disclaimer: Dynamic-Content IDs, or DCIDs, only exist for the purpose of this article.
-It is not an official spec or part of IPFS.**
+It is not an official spec or part of IPFS. (expect a name change because I also hate "DCIDs" 🤢🤮)**
 ---

 ### Manifest Document

-Manifest documents, a term taken from OrbitDB, describe some unique dynamic content.
+Manifest documents, a term from OrbitDB, describe some unique dynamic content.
-Manifests are immutable and contain information like the protocol being used as well as protocol parameters.
+Manifests are immutable and contain information like the protocol and parameter used.

-This document format has not been formally specified, but included below is a specification for this article:
+This document format is not formally specified, but included below is a specification for this article:

 **dag-cbor**
 ```js